mvs-org/docs-mvs-org/source/docs/assets-operations.md

 -h [--help]          Get a description and instructions for this command.
 -d [--description]   The asset description, defaults to empty string.
--i [--issuer]        The asset issuer, defaults to account name.
+-i [--issuer]        The asset issuer's did.
 -n [--decimalnumber] The asset amount decimal number, defaults to 0.
 -r [--rate]          The rate of secondaryissue.
 Default to 0, means the
                      asset is not allowed to secondary issue forever;